Skip to main content

 Find out more about rates liability to get payments right from the beginning.

-Be clear from the start of the tenancy who is responsible for paying rates.
+You need to be clear at the outset about who will be responsible for paying rates.
 The law says that, unless your tenancy agreement says otherwise, rent includes an amount for rates.

 In rented properties, either the landlord or tenant may have to pay rates.